rcjj98/tp/docs/team/brigittesantoso.md

 ## Contributions to the DG

 - Edited Model and Storage section of DG by elaborating how the components in these sections worked
-- Edited UML diagrams for Model and Storage section e.g. BetterModelClassDiagram, ModelClassDiagram and StorageClassDiagram
+- Edited UML diagrams for Model and Storage section <br>
+e.g. BetterModelClassDiagram, ModelClassDiagram and StorageClassDiagram

 ## Contributions to team-based tasks